Are you traveling soon to the Arctic Circle and you’re wondering how to photograph the Northern Lights? I’ve got you covered!

 05. Shoot in RAW

-A RAW file is an image as seen by the camera’s sensor.
+RAW file is an image as seen by the camera’s sensor.
 These files are usually quite big because they contain a lot of data.
 For this reason, they give a lot more flexibility in post-processing, especially when dealing with dark, under-exposed pictures.

-In contrast, when a camera saves photos in JPEG format, it actually processes and compresses the raw file.
+In contrast, when a camera saves photos in JPEG format, it processes and compresses the raw file.
 Further post-editing can be limited.

 I put my camera on Manual mode, set it to save the pictures as RAW+Jpeg (meaning I got 2 files: a raw and a jpeg version of the image I took), and set the aperture on the lowest setting (2.8 for my lens).
 I focused on infinity using the brightest star in the sky as a reference.